AndersDeath/diary2/000-current.md

 # 30 May - Monday - Kaş - 243 day of immigrationc

-I proceeded using chatgpt today and it helped me a lot in preparing to interview and materials to
+I proceeded using chatgpt today and it helped me a lot in preparing to interview and materials to holy theory.